OSU-MARS/iLand/README.md

 and a European plantation species, so is supported on both continents with differing light intensity profiles and parameterizations.

 ### Known issues inherited from iLand 1.0 C++
-* The project level switch for expression linearization is not consistently translated into calls to Linearize().
 * Leaf phenology is hard coded for northern hemisphere temperate and boreal sites, preventing support for deciduous species in the southern hemisphere and likely inhibiting modeling on tropical sites.
 Chilling day calculations for establishment of evergreen species are also likely to be incorrect in these locations.
+* Sun angles are aren't adjusted for leap years.
+Angles and solstice dates therefore accumulate up to one day of error over the four year leap year cycle.
+Biases are also introduced by the use of fixed values for the Earth's axial tilt and neglect of latitudinal variation across the simulation area, though these effects are likely small compared to those of atmospheric refraction, terrain occultation, and slope.
+* The project level switch for expression linearization is not consistently translated into calls to Linearize().

 ### iLand 1.0 C++ issues fixed
 * ~50% crash probability per run reduced to negligible risk, dramatically improving useability.